A hundred times as much money goes to deforestation as to restoration

 The report calculates that at least a hundred times as much government money goes to subsidies that harm forests as the $2.2 billion that governments put directly into forest conservation.
 By 2022, 6.6 million hectares of forest will have disappeared, of which 4.1 million hectares will be primary tropical forest, which is roughly the size of the Netherlands.

 Tropical rainforest is valuable because it has a high biodiversity and a lot of CO2 holds.
 However, under pressure from a warming, drier and more extreme climate, rainforests are in danger of releasing carbon instead of capturing it, WWF warns.
-Further deforestation in the Amazon, the Congo Basin and Southeast Asia could lead to a climate catastrophe on Earth.
+Further deforestation in the Amazon, the Congo Basin and Southeast Asia might lead to a climate catastrophe on Earth.

 The three most important rainforest areas will be the focus of their own summit at the end of this week, the Three Basin Summit in the Republic of Congo, where they want to form a global coalition to protect forests.
 Just as at the Amazon summit at the beginning of August – which did not lead to a firm agreement on stopping deforestation – the leaders of the rainforest countries will appeal to the rest of the world for financial support.
 They cannot alone bear the costs of maintaining the forests that are so important for the climate.